nganifaith/Ruby-Capstone-CSS-linters/README.md

 5. Check block is followed by checking the presence of an end of line character (in this function I made an exception of "," at the end of the line).
 End of line characters include: ";", " {" and, " } " increment errors if a line is missing any of these characters.

+Note: All of the above test are carried out in a loop.
+Once the loop is done the program check for any missing tags.

 ## Built With